-UCLH also holds an annual 'Green Learning Week' for staff which is a week of education and activity sessions themed around sustainability and the climate crisis.
+Other examples include the annual 'Green Learning Week' held by UCLH for staff which is a week of education and activity sessions themed around sustainability and the climate crisis and the course 'How to Drive Sustainable Healthcare: Educate, Engage, and Empower'.

 3.5.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?

-- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated medical centres have accessible educational materials for patients.
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points)

+Some affiliated hospitals have accessible educational materials for patients.
+(1 point)

+No affiliated medical centres have accessible educational materials for patients.
+(0 points)